 The continual reduction in accident rates has been achieved by an ongoing commitment of the commercial aviation industry to enable a safe aircraft to be safely operated in a safe air transport system.

 A notable part of this success is due to effective regulation, a strong safety culture, and improvements in training.
 Technological advances are also a crucial enabler for enhancing the level of safety.
 In particular, technologies introduced in aircraft systems intentionally evolved with improving safety as their aim.

-Comparison of hull loss accident rates by generation of aircraft provides a clear illustration of the value of commercial aviation industry investments in technology to improve safety.
+A comparison of hull loss accident rates by generation of aircraft provides a clear illustration of the value of commercial aviation industry investments in technology to improve safety.
 Fourth-generation aircraft have the lowest hull loss rate of all.
-In 2020, fourth-generation aircraft had a rate of 0.15 hull losses per million flight cycles.
+In 2021, fourth-generation aircraft had a rate of 0.15 hull losses per million flight cycles.
 This rate is more than two thirds lower than the previous third generation jets.

 10 year moving average hull loss rate (per million flights) per aircraft generation